shivapendem/postgres-queryparser/README.md

     let pg_parser = require('postgres-queryparser');

 # How to use
+## Version V 1.1.5:
+    Created new function generateQuery with error validation and query result.
 ## Version V 1.1.4:
     updated to validate $ entries in values.
 ## Version V 1.1.3: